rdfostrich/article-versioned-reasoning/content/querying.md

     1. **Semantic intermodal and interontological version query (MOS-VQ)** annotates query _Q_'s results with the versions of RDF archive _A_ and ontology _L_ in which they are valid.<br />
         Formally: _S-VQ(Q, A, L) = {(Ω, V) | V = {(A<sub>i</sub>, L<sub>j</sub>) | Ω=\[\[Q\]\]<sub>s(A<sub>i</sub>, L<sub>j</sub>)</sub>, i, j ∈ N} ∧ Ω ≠ ∅}_<br />
-        Example: _At what points in time were there African wild cats in the schelter, and according to the classification of when?_
+        Example: _At what points in time were there African wild cats in the schelter, and according to the classification of what time?_
     2. **Semantic intermodal version query (MS-VQ)** annotates query _Q_'s results with the versions of RDF archive _A_ in which they are valid according to ontology version _L<sub>j</sub>_.<br />
         Formally: _S-VQ(Q, A, L<sub>j</sub>) = {(Ω, V) | V = {A<sub>i</sub> | Ω=\[\[Q\]\]<sub>s(A<sub>i</sub>, L<sub>j</sub>)</sub>, j ∈ N} ∧ Ω ≠ ∅}_<br />